DevAwizard/Toolbox/editor/neovim/README.md

 6. Setting the Font in Your Terminal
    - Open your terminal preferences (e.g., iTerm2 or Terminal).
+   - Navigate to the **Profiles** or **Appearance** section.
+   - Change the font to your **installed font** (e.g., “JetBrains Mono Nerd Font”).
+Setting the Font in Your Terminal

+Whether you used a preinstalled font or manually installed one, follow these steps to apply it in your terminal:
+	1. Open your terminal preferences (e.g., iTerm2 or Terminal).
-   - Navigate to the Profiles or Appearance section.
+	2. Navigate to the Profiles or Appearance section.
-   - Change the font to your installed font (e.g., “JetBrains Mono Nerd Font”).
+	3. Change the font to your installed font (e.g., JetBrains Mono Nerd Font, MesloLGS NF).